 GDXH - Consistently high blood pressure upon waking is called morning hypertension.
 Accurate blood pressure measurement is needed to control and adjust lifestyle.

-Our blood pressure will fluctuate throughout the day, depending on the environment, our health and mental state, and the food we eat.
-However, consistently high readings when we wake up is a condition called morning hypertension, which can be a warning sign of an underlying health condition or unhealthy lifestyle habits.
+Our blood pressure fluctuates throughout the day, depending on our environment, our health and mental state, and the foods we eat.
+However, consistently high readings when we wake up are a condition called morning hypertension, which can be a warning sign of an underlying health condition or unhealthy lifestyle habits.

 5 morning signs warning of high blood pressure

 High blood pressure that progresses silently over a long period of time will gradually damage the blood vessels in the eyes, eventually causing vision problems.
-If a person wakes up in the morning and experiences vision problems such as blurred vision, double vision, or even sudden loss of vision, it is likely a result of high blood pressure.
+If a person wakes up in the morning and experiences vision problems such as blurred vision, double vision, or even sudden vision loss, it is likely a result of high blood pressure.
 They should see a doctor as soon as possible.

 Thirsty